Chris Babida: Background

-Babida is well recognized for his work and an award-winning composer and by 2015 he had composed at least 50 film scores.
-He has been referred to as the Godfather of pop and cross-over music.
+By 2015, Babida had composed at least 50 film scores.
 He is of Filipino descent.
+He married actress and singer Betty Chung (Chinese: 鍾玲玲) but then divorced.

 Film work

 1980s

 One of the early films he worked on was the Po-Chih Leong directed film You ni mei ni which starred Paul Che, Ching Yee Chong and Lee Chun-Wa.
 The film was released in 1980.
 He provided music for the Michael Mak directed martial arts film Dragon Force which starred Bruce Baron, Frances Fong, Sam Sorono and Bruce Li.

 2000s

 He provided music for the 2016 film, The Last Race which was directed by Stephen Shin and Michael Parker.